Cleaning tips for a busy life-style

 - I use disinfectant wipes in the bathroom for quick cleaning when needed in between the heavy duty cleaning.
 They work fast, smell good, and help keep away the germs.

 - Have litter boxes?
 Sprinkle baking soda in them once a week or more if needed to help control odors.
 When they have to be cleaned out, put them in the tub and fill with hot soapy water.
 Then use the toilet brush to scrub the sides and bottom clean.
 Rinse with warm water and dry with a disposable rag or paper towels.
+Be sure you have dumped all of the litter before putting the box in the tub.

 - Do your knick knacks need cleaning?
 Soak in warm soapy water for a few minutes and then rinse, use a soft toothbrush for any areas that didn't quite come clean (be careful to check that the paint won't wash off before immersing).
 If you can't immerse the knick knack, try using a soft clean paint brush to brush off dirt and dust.
 This also works with plastic flowers.

 - Have items that are too high to easily reach for dusting?
 Try using a long dusting wand sprayed with a light coating of dusting polish or cleaner.
 Then carefully wipe the item(s).
+A dust mop or broom will work too.

 - Trash cans need to be cleaned?
 Place in your tub and fill with hot soapy water.
 Use the toilet brush to scrub them down and then empty the water in the toilet and rinse well with hot water.
 Dry with disposable rag or paper towels.
 Spray with a disinfectant spray before reusing (because of the toilet brush).
 You can keep them smelling fresh between cleanings by sprinkling baking soda in the bottom of the can before putting in a trash bag.

 - Put dryer sheets in the corners of cabinets especially under the sink in the kitchen and bathroom.
 Replace the sheets about once a month.
 They will help keep the dampness out and will keep the area smelling fresh and clean.
+Used dryer sheets work well here so they can do double duty.
+You can also put used dryer sheets between old books to keep them from smelling musty.

 - Sprinkle baking soda around the counter tops behind small appliances (like the toaster) and canisters.
 Sweep the baking soda as close to the back as possible with your fingers or a dry rag.
 This will keep the area smelling fresh and will keep out unwanted guests such as ants who can't stand baking soda.
 Clean the old baking soda away about once a month and replace with fresh.